hashgraph/hedera-services/docs/dev/JRS-GettingStarted.md

 <a name="naming-conventions"></a>
 ## **Naming Conventions for the JSONs**
-Naming conventions described in [file](https://github.com/swirlds/swirlds-platform-regression/blob/develop/docs/regression-test-naming-standards.md) are required to be followed for Regression configuration JSON and Experiment configuration JSON.
+Naming conventions described in [file](https://github.com/swirlds/swirlds-platform-regression/blob/develop/docs/regression-test-naming-standards.md) are required to be followed for both types of configuration JSONs.
 Any new naming conventions need to be added to the file if required.

 <a name="instructions"></a>
 ## **Instructions for kicking off Regression from local machine**

 - Open terminal
 - Clone `hedera-services` and `swirlds-platform` repositories
-- `cd ~/swirlds-platform/regression;
+- `cd swirlds-platform/regression;
   ./regression_services.sh configs/services/suites/personal/GCP-Personal-XXX.json path_to_hedera-services_repository > cron-personal-test.err 2>&1`

 - Add `& disown -h` at the nd of the above command if it needs to run in background .
 If not use screen.